iffse/pay-respects/rules.md

 touch core/src/rules.rs && cargo build
 ```

-Runtime rules directories are searched with the following priority:
+Runtime-rules support is provided by `runtime-rules` module.
+Directories are searched with the following priority:

 - `XDG_CONFIG_HOME`, defaults to `$HOME/.config`.
 - `XDG_CONFIG_DIRS`, defaults to `/etc/xdg`.